Convex Hulls of Reachable Sets: Conclusion

 \section{Conclusion}

 We showed that estimating the convex hulls of reachable sets of nonlinear systems with disturbances and uncertain initial conditions is equivalent to studying the solutions of an ODE with initial conditions on the sphere.
-This result is a significantly simpler finite-dimensional characterization of the convex hulls of reachable sets.
-By leveraging additional properties of the dynamics, it could inform the future design of efficient reachability analysis algorithms that out-perform the proposed sampling-based estimator (see Algorithm \ref{alg:1}).
+This result is a significantly simpler finite-dimensional characterization of the convex hulls of reachable sets that could inform the design of efficient reachability analysis algorithms for nonlinear systems.

+Algorithm \ref{alg:1} has two main limitations.
+First, the accuracy of sampling-based techniques decreases as the number of uncertain variables increases.
+Thanks to our characterization result, the sample space is only of dimension $(n-1)$ as opposed to an infinite-dimensional space of disturbances.
+However, obtaining provably-accurate approximations for high-dimensional systems in reasonable computation time remains difficult.
+This limitation is unfortunately shared by other reachability analysis algorithms for nonlinear systems.
+It would be interesting to develop methods to bias sampling to get accurate approximations with fewer samples, e.g., using adversarial sampling \cite{LewPavone2020}, or use additional properties of the dynamics to design a method that out-performs sampling-based-only algorithms.
+Second, convex hull approximations of non-convex reachable sets may be conservative for some systems.
+Given additional computation time, this limitation could be addressed by splitting the sample space $\cS^{n-1}$ into distinct regions, running Algorithm \ref{alg:1} on each region, and approximating the reachable sets with the non-convex union of the outputs.